 The Anatomy Learning Centre (ALC) is a highly specialised anatomy laboratory and is licensed under The Human Tissue Act 2004 and regulated by the Human Tissue Authority.

-The ALC is located at Canterbury Christ Church University's main campus and is part of the university’s new science, technology, engineering, health and medicine building, the Verena Holmes building.
+The ALC is located at Canterbury Christ Church University's main campus and is part of the University’s science, technology, engineering, health and medicine building, Verena Holmes.

-Check out the drone footage of our brand new Anatomy Learning Centre.
+Check out the drone footage of our Anatomy Learning Centre.

 Virtual tours